 In the Jack and the Beanstalk pantomime at The Lighthouse Theatre in Kettering, Todd Carty is playing King Custard over the festive season, which is running until 31st December.
 Recently, Todd was in the Agatha Christie production of The Mousetrap for their 70th Anniversary Tour as Major Metcalf, and will return to the show early next year, and he has previously performed with Monty Python’s Spamalot as Patsy in the West End and on tour.
-On screen, Todd played PC Gabriel Kent in The Bill, playing Mark Fowler in EastEnders from 1990 to 2022, and had his first regular role as Tucker Jenkins in Grange Hill and the spin-off series Tucker’s Luck.
+On screen, Todd played PC Gabriel Kent in The Bill, played Mark Fowler in EastEnders from 1990 to 2003, and had his first regular role as Tucker Jenkins in Grange Hill and the spin-off series Tucker’s Luck.
 Todd was a contestant on Series 4 of Dancing on Ice, and the All-Stars series in 2014, as well as appearing on the Dancing on Ice Live Tour.
 Speaking with us, Todd told us about playing King Custard in Jack and the Beanstalk at The Lighthouse Theatre in Kettering, touring with Agatha Christie’s The Mousetrap and his first regular role of Tucker Jenkins in Grange Hill.

 You are currently performing in Jack and the Beanstalk at The Lighthouse Theatre, can you tell us about your character and what can audiences expect from your portrayal?